ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 - Company name and full address
 - The VAT number of your company (EU only)
 - Contact email addresses for receiving the download link for the license file, updates and other non invoice related information
-- List of license groups and maximum members in the following format (see '[How license groups work](#how-license-groups-work)' for details):
+- List of license groups and maximum members in the following format (see '[How license groups work](#6-how-license-groups-work)' for details):
+  - Domain the license group is located in
-  - DNS domain name of the on-prem Active Directory domain (not the email domain) the license group is in.
+    - If the group exists on-prem only, or is synchronized with Entra ID: The DNS domain name of your on-prem Active Directory (which can be different from your mail domain), for example 'internal.corp.example.com'
-    - Use 'EntraID' if the group only exists in Entra ID and is not synced with your on-prem Active Directory.
-Only one pure Entra ID group is supported, and it must be the group with the highest priority (first list entry).
+    - If the group exists in Entra ID only, and is not synchronized with your on-prem Active Directory: 'EntraID'
-  - Security identifier (SID) of the group, as string in the "S-[...]" format.
-Only the SID is supported, other attributes such as GUID, Display Name, or SamAccountName are not supported.
+  - The SID (Security Identifier) of the license group
+    - The SID (S-1-…), and not the GUID.
+  - The maximum number of licensed mailboxes
+    - Every mailbox that you want to use Benefactor Circle features for must be a direct or indirect member of a license group.
+Do not forget shared mailboxes and some growth reserve.
   - If multiple license groups are defined, designate one of these groups as default or fallback group.
-For details, see '[How license groups work](#how-license-groups-work)'.
+For details, see '[How license groups work](#6-how-license-groups-work)'.

 The license file contains the following information:
 - Invoice address of the Benefactor Circle member